babiscodelab/ch-homegate/README.md

 ## Location

 The location should be a valid location used in homegate.ch search.
-The suggested and most straight forward way to look for location is to provide the zip codes.
+The suggested and most straight forward way and robust way to look for location is to provide the zip codes.

 ## Further Improvements

-Make the location searching more robust.
+Make the location searching more robust even when the user provides the location name.

-Challenges:
-- Many languages involved, eg Canton vs Kanton.
-- A location may have several meanings, eg Zug is a city and a Canton.